yagmurbali/EDA_Project/README.md

 # Exploratory Data Analysis (EDA) Project
+## "Where do you see your planet in 5 years from now on?"
 I completed this project **after the first week** at Istanbul Data Science Academy.
 * You can read the story behind this project [here](https://medium.com/@yagmurbali/dunyamizi-bes-yil-sonra-nerede-goruyorsunuz-4e853f06b79c)